 Overview

 The database group at MIT conducts research on all areas of database systems and information management.
-Projects range from the design of new user interfaces and query languages to low-level query execution issues, focusing on information management in next generation pervasive and ubiquitous environments, such as sensor networks, wide area information systems, personal databases, and the Web.
+Projects range from the design of new user interfaces and query languages to low-level query execution issues, ranging from design of new systems for database analytics and main memory databases to query processing in next generation pervasive and ubiquitous environments, such as sensor networks, wide area information systems, personal databases, and the Web.

 Professor Madden offers a class in Database Systems (6.830).